Alvin-Janton/Cloud-Security/Secure-Secrets/README.md

 Another feature in Secrets Manager is secrets rotation.
 Secrets rotation is the process of changing the secrets after a specified amount of time has passed.
 It's useful in situations where you want to make an object as secure as possible.
 If my AWS credentials got compromised by a hacker, after the secrets are rotated, the hacker will no longer have access.

 Secrets Manager provides sample code in various languages, like Java, Python, JavaScript, and C#.
-This is helpful because it makes it shows how to write the code to access the credentials.
+This is helpful because it shows how to write the code to access the credentials.

 ![Image](http://learn.nextwork.org/intense_azure_festive_sow/uploads/aws-security-secretsmanager_h2i3j4k5)